Two positions: 1) Field Conservation Intern, and 2) GIS & Field Conservation Intern

 - Maintains positive, cooperative relationships with others and conducts work in a professional manner

-- Both positions will work in the field approximately 60% of the time, and in the office 40% of the time.
+- Both positions will work in the field approximately 60% of the time, and in an office setting 40% of the time.

-- Physical exertion is required, such as walking and carrying equipment and tools weighing up to 17 pounds.
+- Physical exertion may be required, such as walking outdoors and carrying equipment and tools.

-Base pay is $17.00 per hour.
+Base pay is $17.31 per hour.
 While the positions come with pro-rated Holiday pay and sick leave as required by law, this position does not offer health, retirement and other benefits that are available to our permanent employees.
 The employee or the District can withdraw employment without cause.
-The District will pay for any required training and licenses.
-Use of a personal vehicle, phone, computer, or internet is not required, but if such use occurs, certain expenses are eligible for reimbursement.
+The District will pay for any required training and licenses, include trainee pesticide license.
+Use of a personal vehicle, phone, computer, or internet is not required, but if such use is required, certain expenses may be eligible for reimbursement.

 How to Apply

-Fill out a brief eligibility checklist through our online form: https://wmswcd.org/2021-internships-application/
+- Fill out a brief eligibility checklist through our online form.

-To better meet our equity goals and eliminate unconscious bias in the hiring process, the District has elected to redact some personal information from submitted materials that will be reviewed by the selection team including name, address and links to social media accounts and personal websites/webpages, photographs, graduation dates and names of schools (degrees obtained or number of years attended will be retained for review).
+To better meet our equity goals and eliminate unconscious bias in the hiring process, the District has elected to redact some personal information from submitted materials reviewed by the hiring team including name, contact information, links to social media accounts and personal websites/webpages, photographs, graduation dates and names of schools (degrees obtained or number of years attended will be retained for review).